Where can I go to gain qualifications in museum and heritage studies?

 NSTP staff have been trained as assessors for the qualification, and we also sit on the Museum Training Council, providing advice on matters relating to museum training.

 We do all of this to ensure that access to the best training possible is simple and straightforward for people working in New Zealand’s museums.
-As Debbie Martindale from ATTTO asserts, ‘It’s important for museums to have appropriately qualified staff.
+As Debbie Martindale from Service IQ asserts, ‘It’s important for museums to have appropriately qualified staff.
 By sharing expertise we’re giving museums the right support to engage in training.

 Interested in doing the Certificate?